Free Auto Transport Quotes

 4. Misunderstanding Dates vs. Windows

 We live in an Amazon Prime world where we expect delivery at a specific hour.
-Auto transport doesn't work that way.
-Trucks cover 500 miles a day, but they face traffic, weather, and delays at other customer stops.
+Auto transport does not work that way.
+Trucks cover 400–500 miles a day, but they face traffic, weather, and stops at other customers' locations.
+Booking a flight for the exact day you expect your car to arrive is a recipe for frustration — always plan for a 1–3 day window for both pickup and delivery.

 5. Failing to Prepare the Vehicle

-Preparation Checklist:
+Pre-Shipment Checklist:

-• Wash the exterior.
+• Wash the exterior thoroughly

-• Ensure the battery is charged.
+• Ensure the battery is fully charged

-• Leave only 1/4 tank of gas (to save weight).
+• Leave only 1/4 tank of gas to reduce weight

 6. Falling for Payment Scams